Structure - why upsidedown ?

 The black anodizing follows one simple princip: the first treatment every black anodizing gets is a gold/brown hardanodizing.
 Afterwards it becomes colored in black.
 This means, the black color is only an additional coloring of the natural color.

 As you can imagine, the colored tubes are always worse than without extra coloring.
 Lot of suspension companies have problems with the wear and the friction of black tubes.
-They do not last that long as the Gold Slide Coating.
+They do not last that long as the Royal Flush Coating.

 This is the main reason for the decision to go with the natural - technical color of the hardanodizing - you will love it!